Lost-Outpost/sovngarde/GAMEPLAY.md

 ## :new: Legacy of the Dragonborn [Optional]

 As of `2.2.0`, Septimus optionally includes [Legacy of the Dragonborn](https://www.nexusmods.com/skyrimspecialedition/mods/11802).
-See the [Configuration Guide](#CONFIGURATION.md#legacy-of-the-dragonborn) for instructions on how to install LOTD.
+See the [Configuration Guide](#CONFIGURATION.md#legacy-of-the-dragonborn) for instructions on how to configure LOTD.
 Septimus includes the following LOTD gameplay mods:

 - :new: [Curators Companion](https://www.nexusmods.com/skyrimspecialedition/mods/38529) `2.2.0` - The all in one Legacy of the Dragonborn companion!